Medicinals, Edibles, & Other Plants of Interest

 Asteraceae.
 Spreading groundcover to 10–18″+ tall.
 1″ conical yellow flowers.
 Endemic to the mountains of central Mexico up to 8,000′.
 The fleshy lateral roots produce a very intense tingling sensation in the lips and mouth when chewed, much stronger thanEchinacea or Spilanthes which have similar properties.
 Traditionally used for toothache (very effective!) and oral health.
 Rich in alkamides with impressive analgesic, antiinflammatory, antibacterial, antifungal, insecticidal and immune boosting effects.
 Demand for its insecticidal activity nearly lead to its extinction during World War 2.
 The pleasant tingling effect from the chewed root can be transferred to other areas of the body and has been used as topical anesthetic and for interesting erotic purposes.
 We had been seeking seed of this plant for many years and were very excited and honored when a few came to us.
 We have been propagating since and finally have enough plants to offer, a first introduction.
 Easy to grow.
 Z9b?

-Plant 2 years old $22
+Plant 2-3 years old $22.50 (limited)

 Hippophae rhamnoides “Sea Buckthorn”

 Elaeagnaceae.
 A striking willow-leafed shrub 10-20′.
 In Autumn the branches are covered in thousands of small edible orange berries.
 Native to Central Asia.
 This fruit is very nutritious, rich in vitamin C, A and E as well as EFA’s and the leaves are a source of antioxidant flavonoids.
 This plant is now an important medicinal fruit crop in western Europe, Asia and Russia, but is gaining popularity in the United States as a nutriceutical and cosmetics ingredient.
 A highly versatile plant, fixes nitrogen in the soil.
-Seed germinates best with 30+ days cold, but some germiantion warm.
+Seed germinates best with 30+ days cold, but some germination warm.
+Unsexed seedlings.
 Z3a

 Seed packet $3